 Ordinary Time: July 9th

-Friday of the Fourteenth Week of Ordinary Time; Optional Memorial of St. Augustine Zhao Rong, priest and companions, Chinese martyrs
+Friday of the Fourteenth Week in Ordinary Time; Optional Memorial of St. Augustine Zhao Rong, Priest, and Companions, Martyrs

-Old Calendar: St. Maria Goretti, virgin & martyr (GRC); St. Veronica Giuliani (RM); Bl.
-Adrian Fortescue (DC)
+Other Commemorations: St. Veronica Giuliani (RM); Bl.
+Adrian Fortescue (RM)

 Saint Augustine Zhao Rong was a Chinese diocesan priest who was martyred with his 119 companions in 1815.
 Among their number was an eighteen-year-old boy, Chi Zhuzi, who cried out to those who had just cut off his right arm and were preparing to flay him alive: "Every piece of my flesh, every drop of my blood will tell you that I am Christian."

-The feast of St. Maria Goretti, virgin and martyr, is on the General Roman Calendar today.
-Her optional memorial is new to the USA liturgical calendar and is celebrated on July 6
+The feast of St. Maria Goretti, virgin and martyr, is today in the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite.
+Her Optional Memorial is celebrated on July 6 on the General Roman Calendar.

 Today is the feast of St. Veronica Giuliani one of the greatest mystics of history, she had many revelations, received the stigmata and is listed in the Roman Martyrlogy.